-Cross-Chapter Box 1.1, Table 1: WGI assessment findings and their potential relevance for the global stocktake.
+Cross-Chapter Box 1.1, Table 1: WGI Assessment findings and their potential relevance for the global stocktake.
 The table combines information assessed in this report that could potentially be relevant for the global stocktake process.
 Section 1 focuses on the current state of the climate and its recent past.
 Section 2 focuses on long-term projections in the context of the PA’s 1.5°C and 2.0°C goals and on progress towards net zero greenhouse gas emissions.
 Section 3 considers challenges and key insights for mitigation and adaptation in the near term from a WGI perspective.
-Further Information on potential relevance of the aspects listed here in terms of, for example, impacts and socio-economic aspects can be found in the WGII and WGIII reports
+Further information on potential relevance of the aspects listed here in terms of, for example, impacts and socio-economic aspects can be found in the WGII and WGIII reports